Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 The latest version of Nano’s roadmap, released in October 2017, reveals the following key goals for 2018:

-However, at the time of writing (03/20/2018) an updated roadmap was expected to be released soon.
+However, at the time of writing on 20 March 2018, an updated roadmap was expected to be released soon.

 Nano is far from the only cryptocurrency aiming to offer fast and affordable payments.
-There are plenty of other projects that could have a bearing (either positive or negative) on the price of NANO, so you’ll need to keep an eye on them to see how they stack up against Nano.
+There are plenty of other projects that could have an influence (either positive or negative) on the price of NANO, so you’ll need to keep an eye on them to see how they stack up against Nano.

 The bad news is that these won’t qualify as standout features for much longer.
 All cryptocurrencies are transferable, and low- or no-fee transfers will increasingly become the norm among a much wider range of coins.